FAQ on Software Licensing

 I'm a user, how does this license change affect me?

 If you download and use our default distribution of Elasticsearch and Kibana, nothing changes for you.
-Our default distribution continues to be free and open under the Elastic License, as it has been for nearly the last three years.
-With the Elastic License 2.0, we have simplified the license terms, and made it significantly more permissive.
+Our default distribution continues to be open source under the Elastic License 2.0, as it has been for nearly the last three years.
 If you build applications on top of Elasticsearch, nothing changes for you.
 Our client libraries continue to be licensed under Apache 2.0.
 If you use plugins on top of Elasticsearch or Kibana, nothing changes for you.

 I contribute to Elasticsearch and/or Kibana, how does this affect me?

-First, a big thank you!
-You can continue to contribute to Elasticsearch and Kibana as you always have, whether that code is under the Elastic License or SSPL.
+Thank you!
+You can continue to contribute to Elasticsearch and Kibana as you always have, whether that code is under SSPL, AGPL or the Elastic License.
 To learn more about how to contribute, see our contributor guide.

 I'm a customer or partner, how does this affect me?